openstack/manila/doc/source/devref/manila.rst

 Common and Misc Libraries
 =========================

-Libraries common throughout Manila or just ones that haven't yet been categorized in depth.
+Libraries common throughout manila or just ones that haven't yet been categorized in depth.